uperf/uperf/Architecture.md

 4. Update `flowop_get_execute_func()` in `flowops_library.c`
 6. Update the protocol structure to add the new flowop
 7. Implement the flowop for each protocol

+# Basic Flow of Master and Slave
+## Master

+1. Parse workload profile
+2. For each unique remote host
+ * handshake start
+ * workorder transfer
+ * send port numbers (for ex if master has to do accept())
+ * get port numbers (used when master needs to connect())
+ * get confirmation that all remote strands started
+ * handshake end
+3. Create per strand data structures
+  * Init barriers
+4. Create strands
+  * send handshake_end message to slave
+  * open begin_run barrier
+5. Wait for strands to finish
+6. Statistics gathering/reporting

+## Slave

+1. Wait for connection, fork to handle it.
+2. Communicate with master
+  * handshake_begin
+  * get workorder
+  * get ports
+  * byteswap if necessary
+  * create per thread data structures
+  * create strands with handle to workorder
+3. Wait for handshake_end msg from master
+4. Reply with confirmation that strands have started
+5. Open begin_run barrier
+6. Wait for strands to finish